Open Accessibility Menu

 Speech Language Pathology

 Speech Therapy is part of the recovery process following an injury or illness to help patients with the ability to communicate with their family and friends.
-A speech therapist will evaluate the patient’s memory, problem solving, judgement and other areas of cognition in order to make sure they are safe to return home and maintain independence.
-A speech therapist will also access how patients eat and drink by assessing their ability to swallow food and liquids safely.
+A speech therapist will evaluate the patient’s memory, problem solving, judgement, and other areas of cognition in order to make sure they are safe to return home and maintain independence.
+A speech therapist will also review how patients eat and drink by assessing their ability to swallow food and liquids safely.

 Related Locations